Last updated January 15, 2023

 The following day we split up with the team.
 The guys went forward to the Bulgarian border.
 Two of us went looking for a bicycle shop in Pitesti.
 We first went to the Decathlon shop, but they didn’t have the required brake pads.

 We spent hours searching for an open bicycle shop.
 Finally, we found one!
 Max from Velomax Cycles saved our day and possibly the whole journey for me.

 He didn’t have exact brake pads for my Cinelli bicycle.
 But he found a workaround on how to customize another model.

-All day long we were catching up folks in the front.
+All day long we were catching up with folks in the front.
 The terrain was completely flat, so we pushed ourselves to the max.
-With making 180 kilometers in the evening we’ve reached the Danube and the Bulgarian border.
+After making 180 kilometers in the evening we reached the Danube and the Bulgarian border.